silvaezequias/secure-db/readme.md

 - getChilds
 - setBigInt

-The "Child" function has been migrated to the [Database](https://github.com/secure-db/secure-db/blob/master/docs/database.md) function.
+> The [Child](#deprecated-functions-important) function has been migrated to the [Database](https://github.com/secure-db/secure-db/blob/master/docs/database.md) function.
 <br>
-The "getChilds" function has been migrated to the [getDatabases](https://github.com/secure-db/secure-db/blob/master/docs/methods/getDatabases.md) function.
+The [getChilds](#deprecated-functions-important) function has been migrated to the [getDatabases](https://github.com/secure-db/secure-db/blob/master/docs/methods/getDatabases.md) function.
 <br>
+The [setBigInt](#deprecated-functions-important) function has been removed.

 ## Example Usage